 These disadvantages include but are not limited to:

-- For every carat of a mined diamond, an estimated 250 tons of earth is shifted
+- For every carat of a mined diamond, an estimated 250 tons of earth are shifted

-- Diamond mining waste 7 times as much water
+- Diamond mining wastes 7 times as much water

 - Lab-created diamonds produce 6,000% less mineral waste